-Each institution must establish and maintain an animal occupational health and safety program (AOHSP) as an essential part of the overall program of animal care and use (CFR 1984 a,b,c; DHHS 2009; PHS 2002).
-Primary oversight responsibilities in the program rest with the institutional official (IO), the attending veterinarian (AV), and the institutional animal care and use committee (IACUC).
-The components of this program are based on guidelines in the NRC Guide for the Care and Use of Laboratory Animals, the PHS Policy on Humane Care and Use of Laboratory Animals, the NRC Occupational Health and Safety in the Care and Use of Research Animals, and the CDC/NIH Biosafety in Microbiological and Biomedical Laboratories.
-An animal occupational health and safety program is mandatory for all personnel who have direct or indirect contact with any live research vertebrate animals or harvested non-human primate tissues, body fluids, or wastes.
+Each institution must establish and maintain an occupational health and safety program (OHSP) as an essential part of the overall program of animal care and use (CFR 1984 a,b,c; DHHS 2009; PHS 2002).
+Primary oversight responsibilities in the program rest with the institutional official (IO), the attending veterinarian (AV), and the animal care and use committee (IACUC).
+The components of this program are based on guidelines in the NIH Guide for the Care and Use of Laboratory Animals, the PHS Policy on Humane Care and Use of Laboratory Animals, the PHS Policy on Humane Care and Use of Laboratory Animals, the PHS Policy on Humane Care and Use of Research Animals, and the CDC/NIH Biosafety in Microbiological and Biomedical Laboratories.
+An occupational health program is mandatory for all personnel who have direct or indirect contact with any live research vertebrate animals or harvested non-human primate tissues, body fluids, or wastes.
 At this time the University of Oregon does not conduct work with live non-human primates.
 Personnel that handle animal tissue/body fluids obtained from commercial resources or harvested non-human primate tissues/samples are exempt.